rumca-js/Internet-Places-Database/README.md

  - artificial intelligence bot - bots that can respond to your queries
  - gatekeeper - platforms that are too big to fail.
 Monopolies, big tech, etc.

-# Realses
+# Releases

 Binary releases will be provided in form of SQLite table.
 The tables should be similar, if not exatcly same as in [Django link archive](https://github.com/rumca-js/Django-link-archive) project.
 Use SQL viewer to see what kind of data it contains.
-Most likely "entries" with fields such as "title", "description" etc.
+Table "entries" with fields such as "title", "description" etc.

 This binary release can be used directly as-is in any project you like.